The VBA Curve Tracer Project

 The Major Building Blocks

 Below is a description of the basic building blocks of this CT.
 Several of the diagrams and schematics posted are no longer the very latest version or revision.
-Eventually, that will be the case, and we will publish everything on a Github site, but for now, this shows our work in progress.
+Eventually, that will be the case, and we have published everything on a Github site, but for now, this shows our work in progress.

 After this section with the description of our progress and struggles, there is now also a section where we show some of the measurements we can currently make with the CT, and some of the issues.